Emily Oster, PhD

 I’m starting with RSV here for two reasons.
 First, of these viruses, it’s the one that disproportionately impacts infants.
 Second, the immunization options are newer, so there are more updates.

 In the case of infants, the focus is on protecting them in their first RSV season — that is, their first year of life.
-For healthy children, RSV infection at older ages may make them sick but is very unlikely to result in hospitalization or death.
+For healthy children, RSV infection at older ages may make them sick, but is very unlikely to result in hospitalization or death.
 For young infants, those are both possibilities.

 There are two great options for protecting infants in their first RSV season.
 The first is to give protection to the infant directly.
-Last year, the FDA approved an immunization called Beyfortus for infants in their first RSV season.
+In 2023, the FDA approved an immunization called Beyfortus for infants in their first RSV season.
 This isn’t a vaccine; it’s a monoclonal antibody.
 The core idea is that the shot delivers antibodies directly, unlike a vaccine, which induces the body to produce its own antibodies.

-In randomized trials, run before approval, the immunization provided extremely good protection against RSV (about an 80% reduction in hospitalization and a 90% reduction in hospitalization with a need for oxygen).
+In randomized trials run before approval, the immunization provided extremely good protection against RSV (about an 80% reduction in hospitalization and a 90% reduction in hospitalization with a need for oxygen).
 Within the past year, we’ve also started to get data from the real world on protection.
 Some of this comes from smaller studies run in the U.S., but I think the best evidence comes out of Spain.
 This study, published in The Lancet, compared RSV rates in 2023 — after widespread immunization — with prior years.
 It found almost a 70% reduction in the risk of RSV hospitalization and an almost 90% reduction in the need for supportive oxygen.
 These numbers are not surprising given the success in randomized trials, but it’s very helpful to see this in the real world (and to see that there were no significant adverse events).

 The initial data from vaccine trials showed that this option was also very effective in preventing disease in infants: 82% efficacy over the first three months of life.
-Generally, you would use either this option or immunization of the infant, not both.

-In the first approvals, there was a concern that RSV vaccination in pregnancy might increase the risk of preterm birth, based on the observation that preterm birth rate was about 1 percentage point higher in the group that was vaccinated.
+In the first approvals, there was a concern that RSV vaccination in pregnancy might increase the risk of preterm birth, based on the observation that the preterm birth rate was about one percentage point higher in the group that was vaccinated.
 Initial data from the real world, however, is more reassuring.
 This study, published in July 2024, uses data from New York State to compare preterm birth rates for women who had evidence of RSV vaccination during pregnancy with those who did not.
 The researchers found no signal of a higher preterm birth rate in the vaccinated group (the rates were actually lower, but not significantly so).

 Seasonal flu

-The seasonal flu kills an estimated 15,000 to 25,000 Americans a year, mostly older adults.
-Flu strains vary over time, so each year there is a new seasonal flu vaccine, targeted to the current strain.
+The seasonal flu kills an estimated 20,000 to 50,000 Americans a year, mostly older adults.
+Flu strains vary over time, so each year, there is a new seasonal flu vaccine, targeted to the current strain.
 The decision about which strain of flu to target is made in the spring, usually based on what strain is prevalent in the Southern Hemisphere at that time.
 The match of the vaccine to the flu strain varies over time, so efficacy varies.
 However, even if the vaccine isn’t perfectly matched to that year’s virus, it still provides some protection against serious illness.

 The upshot of this work is that flu vaccines do protect kids from getting the flu, as well as protecting elderly people who live with them from getting the flu and possibly getting very ill.
 This work has also revealed the best time to get the flu vaccine: October.
 August seems to be too early (the antibodies wear off before the meat of the flu season), and December is too late (there are already a lot of exposures).